rmoehn/jursey/design.md

       and sideways navigation possible) with one unlocked version, because that's what I want to point out for that other workspace.

-- Putting a pointer at at reflection structure in a root answer.
+- Putting a pointer at a reflection structure in a root answer.
     - Have to be careful not to automatically unlock any reflection entries.
     - The pointer itself can be unlocked, though, and will point to a `:reflection/*`, `:version/ws` or `:version/act` entry.